BugTracker.NET Documentation

 The user settings page lets you control how noisy the emails are.
 I suggest you start off letting BugTracker.NET be very noisy.
 Once you are sure it's working, you can go to your user settings to reduce the number of emails you receive.

-If your notification emails are going to gmail or yahoo accounts and show up blank there, then you are experiencing the problem described here .
+If your notification emails are going to Gmail or Yahoo accounts and show up blank there, then you are experiencing the problem described here .
 To workaround the bug, create "btnet_base_notifications.css" and "btnet_custom_notifications.css" and then the app will use those files as the style sheets for the emails instead of "btnet_base.css" and "btnet_custom.css".
 You can create those optional files and just leave them empty as a work around for the problems.
-Unfortunately, these style sheets will apply for all your users that get notifications, not just the ones who use yahoo or gmail.
+Unfortunately, these style sheets will apply for all your users that get notifications, not just the ones who use Gmail or Yahoo.